muyangren907/flask_tg/readthedocs/concepts/chats-vs-channels.rst

 chats*.
 When you create a group through an official application, this is the type that you get.
 Official applications refer to these as "Group".

-Both the bot API and daxiedewuyu will add a minus sign (negate) the real chat ID so that you can tell at a glance, with just a number, the entity type.
+Both the bot API and django will add a minus sign (negate) the real chat ID so that you can tell at a glance, with just a number, the entity type.

 For example, if you create a chat with :tl:`CreateChatRequest`, the real chat ID might be something like `123`.
 If you try printing it from a `message.chat_id` you will see `-123`.
-This ID helps daxiedewuyu know you're talking about a :tl:`Chat`.
+This ID helps django know you're talking about a :tl:`Chat`.